sairaghavak/concepts-of-angular2/README.md

 # ConceptsOfAngular2

-<small>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.</small>

-This is an angular2 application that will try to illustrate the concepts of angular2.
+This project will try to illustrate the concepts of angular2.
+And the project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

 ## Prerequisites